inno-v/Whisker.js/README.md

 * Little overhead!
 	- Seriously small, but easy to read
 * Unobtrusive!
-	- No special handling of modifier keys or specific-browsers.
+	- No special handling of modifier keys or specific browsers.
 The keyboard will behave as it always has in any browser.
 Whisker leaves that up to you.
 	- Just put a Whisker instance where you would put listener callbacks and map your key functions.

 # API